-As at the date of these Listing Particulars, the long-term / short-term sovereign credit ratings for Ireland were: AA-(Stable) / A-1+ from S&P Global Ratings Europe Limited ("S&P"); A2 (Stable) / P-1 from Moody's Investors Service Limited ("Moody's"); A+ (Stable) / F1+ from Fitch; A (high) (Positive trend) / R-1 (middle) from DBRS, Inc.; A+ (Stable) / a-1 from Rating and Investment Information, Inc. ("R&I"); and AA- (Stable) / K1+ from KBRA (Source: National Treasury Management Agency ("NTMA") website).
+As at the date of these Listing Particulars, the long-term / short-term sovereign credit ratings for Ireland were: AA-(Stable) / A-1+ from S&P Global Ratings Europe Limited ("S&P"); A2 (Stable) / P-1 from Moody's Investors Service Limited ("Moody's"); A+ (Stable) / F1+ from Fitch; A+ (Stable) / a-1 from Rating and Investment Information, Inc. ("R&I"); AA- (Stable) / K1+ from KBRA (Source: National Treasury Management Agency ("NTMA") website); and A (high) (Stable trend) / R-1 (middle) from DBRS, Inc. (Source: DBRS Morningstar website).
 Each of Moody's and Fitch is established in the UK and is registered under the CRA Regulation.
 S&P is established in the EU and is registered under the CRA Regulation.
 DBRS, Inc. and R&I are not established in the EU and are not registered under the CRA Regulation.
 In general, European regulated investors may use credit ratings for regulatory purposes only if they are issued by a credit rating agency established in the EU and registered in accordance with the CRA Regulation (or are endorsed and published or distributed by subscription by such a credit rating agency in accordance with the CRA Regulation).